Top Wool Stitchery Patterns for Handmade Embroidery Projects

 1. Tiny stitches: ~1/8 inch for delicate work best for necktie stitch

-3. Large stitches: ~3/8 inch for rustic or textured effects
+3. Large stitches: ~3/8 inch for rustic or textured effects or even a seed stitch pattern.

 Pro Tip: Keep tension consistent.
 Too tight, and the wool puckers; too loose, and stitches look sloppy.